lpn-plant/lpntpm-docs/docs/rpi.md

 ![rpiTpm](images/rpiTpm.jpg)

-LetsTrust TPM module is also compatible with other Raspberry Pi modules.
+The LetsTrust TPM module is also compatible with other Raspberry Pi modules.

 **All connections should be done while the power supply is switched OFF!**
 <br /><br />